WorkSpace

-In February 2025, Tokyo Techies was approached by a private university in Japan to develop closed-network app for their students.
+In early 2025, the agency I worked for, Tokyo Techies, was approached by a private university in Japan to develop closed-network app for their students.
 This is a place where students can find job-postings from partnering recruitment agencies, connect with alumni, or hear about campus-wide events.

 I was given 48 hours to build a click-through prototype, in both English and Japanese, to present to the University’s president.